 The total number of cards in play for this game is 961.
 As each card has the same chance of winning, each of the players who bought max cards has a 96/961 chance of winning (approximately 9.99%) .The player who buys just one card, on the other hand, has a 1/961 chance of winning (approximately 0.1%).
 The absolute value of the prize is the same whoever wins, but the players with max cards have spent 96 times as much to enter the game as the single card player, so the relative value of the prize for the single card player is 96 times higher.

-The trouble is that if 20 games in succession are played like this, each of the players who buy max cards for every game has around an 88% chance of winning at least one of them whereas the single card player only has around a 2% chance of winning anything – and in the real world, the max cards players enjoy themselves while the single card player is likely to have to wait so long to get a win that they get fed up waiting and leave in a huff long before it actually happens!
+The trouble is that if 20 games in succession are played like this, the players who buy max cards for every game each have around an 88% chance of winning at least one of them whereas the single card player only has around a 2% chance of winning anything – and in the real world, the max cards players enjoy themselves while the single card player is likely to have to wait so long to get a win that they get fed up waiting and leave in a huff long before it actually happens!

 Although buying max cards can make it a lot more fun for the player by delivering more wins, it can be really quite expensive.
 In a 5p game, buying 96 cards costs £4.80 and since one game is played every 3-5 minutes, that can add up to a lot of money very quickly.
 Even penny bingo gets expensive (£10 + an hour spend) if you buy max cards.